microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaDomainFederationSettings.md

 ```

 ## Description
-the Set-EntraBetaDomainFederationSettings cmdlet is used to update the settings of a single sign-on domain.
+The Set-EntraBetaDomainFederationSettings cmdlet is used to update the settings of a single sign-on domain.

 ## Examples